 - Photocopies of degrees and transcripts can be processed.
 However, these must be certified true copies, signed and sealed by either the relevant Office of the Registrar or a Canadian notary.

 - In the case of degrees or transcripts from foreign educational institutions, you should contact the nearest embassy or consulate of the country from which the document was issued.
 That office will advise you of the procedures you will have to follow to have your documents processed.

 Authentication of Divorce Certificate, Power of Attorney Other Documents

-- Divorce Certificate and Legal documents such as a Power of Attorney must be signed and sealed by a Canadian lawyer, notary or commissioner of oaths.
+- Divorce Certificate and Legal documents such as a Power of Attorney must be signed and sealed by a Canadian notary.

-- Medical reports must be certified by a Canadian lawyer, notary or commissioner of oaths, or by a representative of the relevant provincial/territorial medical association.
+- Medical reports must be certified by a Canadian notary, or by a representative of the relevant provincial/territorial medical association.
 If the documents are not properly certified they cannot be processed.

 - If your documents are not listed above they must be notarized before they can be processed.